ShreejaKanneganti/restaurant-mgmt/README.md

 ## What is this project?

 My web application is an online food ordering service.
 A user can register on the website and log in to the website.
-As soon as they log in they can view the Home page where there are de##tails about the restaurant, and menu and can also leave a review.
+As soon as they log in they can view the Home page where there are details about the restaurant, and menu and can also leave a review.

 When they click on the About us page they can view the location of the restaurant and find contacts of the people responsible for managing the restaurant.